smartblade/BldMystery/README.md

 `Mystery of Blade` is a project containing decompiled source code of `Severance: Blade of Darkness` game.
 # Target version
 The target is classic (not Steam) version released at 2001 with patch v1.01 installed.
+# Purpose
+The goal of this project is making the source code of the game open to the community.
+The code should be as close as possible to original game (with same bugs and limitations).
+There is another [project](https://github.com/smartblade/BldPatch) for bug fixes based on this repository.
 # Status
 ### Fully recovered binaries
 - `Bladex.dll`